 Participants — all volunteers — share thoughts and feelings about being in TreeSpirit photographs…

 Hey dear Jack, I can’t even say how much I’m impressed for your work and your person!
-Such a honor to participate of this amazing project!
-I felt very connected to everybody during the picture! (“Evolution” – Ed.)
-And I can’t even say about the result… WONDERFUL!!
+Such an honor to participate in this amazing project!
+I felt very connected to everybody during the picture! ["Evolution"] And I can’t even say about the result… WONDERFUL!!

 Was delighted to meet you and everybody who was part of this!
 I really got into your project, because I travel a lot looking for nature, specially in [my home - Ed.]
 Brazil… So to see someone doing such beautiful work as yours for a good cause like that, makes me feel hopeful in this world. – Luana Feboli, Feb 2014